Nanny Taxes in Minnesota

 ESST can be used for an employee’s absence from work due to illness, medical appointments, or critical safety issues, including domestic violence, sexual assault, or stalking.

-The definition of an employee is any person employed by an employer, including temporary and part-time employees, who performs work for at least 80 hours in a year for that employer in Minnesota.
+An employee is any person employed by an employer, including temporary and part-time employees, who works for at least 80 hours in a year for that employer in Minnesota.
 A “family member” includes an employee’s relative, the relative of their spouse or registered domestic partner, any other individual with a close relation with the employee, and up to one individual annually designated by the employee.

 Employees accrue one hour of ESST for every 30 hours worked.
 They can begin accruing ESST on their employment start date.